umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 - Dynamical disorder in crystalline solids
 - Molecular diffusion in compressed fluids
 - Reactivity and polymorphism
-- Pressure-temperature phase diagram of small molecules
+- Pressure–temperature phase diagram of small molecules
 - In-situ and kinetics studies
 - Hydrogen bonding and nuclear quantum effects